 By itself, olive oil gives good hard bars of very gentle and nourishing soap for the skin without being dry, so it is especially suitable for sensitive skin.
 It produces a not very abundant foam that some may find “slimy”, others will find it creamy.
-It does not generate abundant foam filled with bubbles like coconut oil, but there is nothing as moisturizing, creamy and smooth as a bar of natural olive oil soap.
+It doesn’t foam or lather like coconut oil, but there is nothing as moisturizing, creamy and smooth as a bar of natural olive oil soap.